My Home and Alphabet group ‘GMUBH’

 - Where do you live?

-Ans: We live in our house. - How many rooms are there in your house?
+Ans: I live in my house/home. - How many rooms are there in your house?

 Ans: There are ……… rooms in my house. (answers may vary) - Do you live in a house or a flat?